 Literacy Education Facilitator

-Peace Corps Vanuatu responds to requests for assistance from the most remote corners of the country.
-Volunteers should expect to live in communities with limited resources ranging from remote and sparsely populated rural areas to densely populated provincial centers.
-Most Volunteers live on outer islands.
-All Volunteers are expected to reach out beyond the school grounds and engage the community.
-Volunteers may take on secondary projects in areas such as: water, sanitation, climate change, gender equality, youth development, or volunteerism.
+Peace Corps responds to requests for assistance from the most remote corners of Vanuatu.
+While most Volunteers live on outer islands, Volunteers can expect to live in communities with limited resources, ranging from sparsely populated rural areas to densely populated provincial centers.
+All Volunteers are expected to reach out beyond the school grounds and engage the broader community.
+Volunteers are typically clustered (placed within a reasonable proximity of one another) for safety and security considerations and due to the remote nature of living in an archipelago.
+Literacy Education Facilitators may be placed in an area that complements the service of a nearby WASH and Nutrition Facilitator.
+Both Peace Corps assignments encourage cross-sector engagement, however Volunteers are not typically placed in the same community.
+Volunteers may take on secondary projects in areas such as Water, Sanitation, and Hygiene (WASH), climate change, gender equality, youth development, or volunteerism.

-• A Bachelor’s degree in any discipline and a strong desire to improve English literacy
+• A Bachelor’s degree in any discipline and a strong desire to improve literacy

 • Bachelor’s degree in Education